SomeAB/openharmonyos_test/README.md

 This is an attempt to build from source **OpenHarmony OS 5.1 Standard**.

+IMP NOTE: The 3.2 build (old docker file) is working correctly.
+But 5.1 build has some build issues that I'm currently working out (mostly dependencies, flags, etc)

 ## Goals

 **Primary Goal:** Successfully build OpenHarmony 5.1